 A number of other private groups and classes meet here too.
 Interested in hosting a group or a class at Saint Barnabas?
 Inquire here.

 Studies show that one in three people have difficulty understanding what is being said in church.
 When our Sanctuary was renovated, a new sound system was installed with an induction loop system and personal FM receivers made available.
 Both the loop system and the receivers aid the listener to hear the spoken word with perfect clarity without the interference of ambient noise or reverberations in the room.

 With the loop system, you only have to set your hearing aid to “T coil.”
 If you do not know whether this is built into your aid, check with your hearing aid provider.
 All but the smallest ones are equipped with this device and may just need to be activated to work with our system.
 If you are considering purchasing hearing aids, consider ones that have the “T coil” in them.
 Using the telephone with a “T coil” also gives clear understanding for the listener.

-To use the FM system, simply pick up a personal receiver along with an over-the-ear device (available in the narthex).
+To use the FM system, simply pick up a personal receiver along with an over-the-ear device (available in the narthex/or ask an usher).
 Simply place the ear piece over the ear (the flat piece goes towards the face) and then turn up the volume to a comfortable listening level.

 In order to enable our Saint Barnabas family to be good stewards of the earth, we have several bulk recycling containers where you can drop off your paper, plastic, and aluminum.
 Recycling containers are located in the east section of our parking lot.